Mental Model

 Section titled “The three-file shape”A typical app is exactly three files:

-shared.ts— imported by both ends: the domains, the channel.server.ts— the acceptor: handlers +serveChannel.client.ts— the connector:connectChannel+ action calls.
+shared.ts— imported by both sides: the domains, the channel, and the runtime coordinates that name each side.server.ts— the listening side: your handlers +serveChannel.client.ts— the dialing side:connectChannel+ your action calls.